ARMmbed/mbed-os-example-ble/README.md

 * STMicroelectronics:
 	* DISCO_L475VG_IOT01A (ref B-L475E-IOT01A)
+	* NUCLEO_WB55RG

 	<span> **Important:** if an ST shield is used with the K64F board, an hardware is patch required.
 Check out https://developer.mbed.org/teams/ST/code/X_NUCLEO_IDB0XA1/ for more information.</span>

 <span> Note: The Cordio Link layer is used for NRF52 platforms by default.
 To switch to using the Softdevice, remove these lines in mbed_app.json.
 Bluetooth 5 features are only supported by the Cordio implementation, and some examples (such as BLE_GAP) use these.
 If you're using the Softdevice you can use the deprecated examples in this case.

+For NUCLEO_WB55RG: the NUCLEO_WB55RG supports BLE CORDIO by default in mbed-os so there is no extra label in mbed_app.json.

 For NRF52_DK:
 ```
     "target.extra_labels_add": ["CORDIO", "CORDIO_LL", "SOFTDEVICE_NONE", "NORDIC_CORDIO"],